 Under the Enterprise Income Tax Law (the "EIT Law"), we may be classified as a "resident enterprise" of China.
-Such classification could result in unfavorable tax consequences to us and our non-PRC noteholders.
+Such classification could result in unfavourable tax consequences to us and our non-PRC noteholders.

-Under the EIT Law, an enterprise established outside of China with "de facto management organization" located within China will be considered a "resident enterprise," and consequently will be treated in a manner similar to a Chinese enterprise for enterprise income tax purposes.
+Under the EIT Law, an enterprise established outside of China with "de facto management organisation" located within China will be considered a "resident enterprise," and consequently will be treated in a manner similar to a Chinese enterprise for enterprise income tax purposes.
 The implementing rules of the EIT Law define "de facto management" as "substantial and overall management and control over the production and operations, personnel, accounting, and properties" of the enterprise.
-However, it is still unclear how the PRC tax authorities will determine whether an entity such as Shui On Development or Shui On Land will be classified as a "resident enterprise."
-If the PRC tax authorities determine that we are a "resident enterprise" for PRC enterprise income tax purposes, a number of unfavorable PRC tax consequences could follow.
+However, it is still unclear how the PRC tax authorities will determine whether an entity such as the Issuer or a Guarantor will be classified as a "resident enterprise."
+If the PRC tax authorities determine that we are a "resident enterprise" for PRC enterprise income tax purposes, a number of unfavourable PRC tax consequences could follow.
 We may be subject to enterprise income tax at a rate of 25% on our worldwide taxable income as well as PRC enterprise income tax reporting obligations.
-In our case, this would mean that income such as interest from income sourced from outside the PRC would be subject to PRC enterprise income tax at a rate of 25%.
+In our case, this would mean that income such as interest from any investment of any portion of the offering proceeds and other income sourced from outside the PRC would be subject to PRC enterprise income tax at a rate of 25%.
+Furthermore, as described in "Regulation", if we are considered a "resident enterprise," interest payable to certain "non-resident enterprise" holders on the Securities may be treated as income derived from sources within China and be subject to PRC withholding tax at a rate of 10%, or a lower rate for holders who qualify for the benefits of a double-taxation treaty with China, and capital gains realised by holders of Securities may be treated as income derived from sources within China and be subject to a 10% PRC tax.
+If we are deemed to be a PRC tax resident enterprise, interest paid by us to holders of the Securities may be subject to withholding tax at the rate of 20% (subject to the provisions of any applicable double-taxation treaty).
+If we are required under the EIT Law to withhold PRC tax on our interest payable to our non-resident noteholders who are "non-resident enterprises", we will be required (subject to certain exceptions) to pay such additional amounts as will result in receipt by a holder of a Note of such amounts as would have been received by the holder had no such withholding been required.
+The requirement to pay additional amounts will increase the cost of servicing interest payments on the Securities, and could have a material adverse effect on our ability to pay interest on, and repay the principal amount of, the Securities, as well as our profitability and cash flow.
 In addition to the uncertainty as to the application of the new "resident enterprise" classification, the PRC government could amend or revise the taxation laws, rules and regulations to impose stricter tax requirements, higher tax rates or apply the EIT Law, or any subsequent changes in PRC tax laws, rules or regulations retroactively.
 As there may be different applications of the EIT Law and any amendments or revisions, comparisons between our past financial results may not be meaningful and should not be relied upon as indicators of our future performance.
 If such changes occur or are applied retroactively, they could have a material adverse effect on our results of operations and financial condition.